The Lands

 501CA - Notices magically appear in town squares all over The Lands challenging adventurers to take the Test of Mount Fate.
 It seems that someone calling themselves The Castellan has constructed a maze under the mountain and wants to see if anyone can survive it.
 A surprising number of adventurers make way to the mountain to never return.

 566CA – The Elvish Monarch falls into a ten day trance and, on recovering, withdraws the authority of his nation over most of its territory to the northern side of the Rushing River.
 The Summer Palace on Haven Island becomes permanent capital of the Elves.
-The Winter Palace is ransacked by a human mob.
+The faraway Winter Garden is ransacked by a human mob.
 Ownership of the Tower of Lore is granted to a body of human scholars.
 Nartellfar becomes capital of the new maritime Monarchy of the Narmans which is recognized by the Elvish Monarch.
 In return for such recognition the Narman monarch agrees that all Elves still residing in former Elvish territory are given the same rights as Narman subjects.
 Most Elves withdraw to the reduced territory of Haven but most Half-Elves stay.

 567CA - An expedition of Elvish migrants form a new isolationist homeland in the eastern arm of the Greatwood Forest - The Woodland Realm.
 From this time onward the distinction between Meadow Elves (Eldenari) and Wood Elves (Evenari) is drawn.